defold/doc/docs/en/manuals/texture-profiles.md

 *Mipmaps*
 : If checked, mipmaps are generated for the platform.
 Unchecked by default.

-*Premultiply alpha*
+*Pre-multiply alpha*
-: If checked, alpha is premultiplied into the texture data.
+: If checked, alpha is pre-multiplied into the texture data.
 Checked by default.

 *Max Texture Size*
 : If set to a non-zero value, textures are limited in pixel size to the specified number.
 Any texture that has a width or height larger than the specified value will be scaled down.